mibur1/psy112/book/1_basics/1_introduction.md

 ---

 # <i class="fa-solid fa-code"></i> What is Machine Learning?
+Have you ever asked yourself how Google Maps not only knows the way but also the fastest route?
+The secret behind it is called Machine Learning.
+By analyzing past traffic patterns, it predicts future conditions and adjusts routes in real time.
+What seems like magic is actually smart data processing which make predictions about the future given the past.

 Machine learning is a field of artificial intelligence that allows computers to learn patterns from data and make predictions or decisions without being explicitly programmed.
-It has applications in psychology, such as predicting outcomes from behavioral data, analyzing brain data, or understanding patterns in survey responses.
+It relies on algorithms, which are step-by-step processes with a defined beginning and end, to analyze behavioral data, brain activity, and survey responses, helping to uncover meaningful patterns and predict outcomes.

 ## Types of learning